 Step 1 – Create the user on the server

-Step 2 – Create the user on your database
+Step 2 – Create the user in your database

 Step 3 – Give your new user the required permissions to your database